 (6) If —

-(a) Western Power makes an access offer to an applicant; and
+(a) a corporation makes an access offer to an applicant; and

-(b) Western Power and the applicant have not entered into an access agreement in relation to the access services which are the subject of the access offer within the relevant period determined in accordance with subregulation (7),
+(b) the corporation and the applicant have not entered into an access agreement in relation to the access services which are the subject of the access offer within the relevant period determined in accordance with subregulation (7),

 then the access offer expires and the access application loses its priority for the purposes of regulation 13 and lapses.

-(7) The relevant period for the purposes of subregulation (6) is a period of 20 business days (or such longer period as Western Power may agree with the applicant) following the day on which the access offer is made.
+(7) The relevant period for the purposes of subregulation (6) is a period of 20 business days (or such longer period as the corporation may agree with the applicant) following the day on which the access offer is made.

-(8) The provision of access services by Western Power under an access agreement is subject to the following conditions precedent —
+(8) The provision of access services by a corporation under an access agreement is subject to the following conditions precedent —

-(a) Western Power or the user gaining environmental and planning approvals for any necessary augmentation to the electricity transmission network or the design, construction, installation and commissioning of any exempt connection contemplated by the access agreement;
+(a) the corporation or the user gaining environmental and planning approvals for any necessary augmentation to the electricity transmission network or the design, construction, installation and commissioning of any exempt connection contemplated by the access agreement;

-(b) Western Power gaining the approval of the Minister under section 34 of the Act, if required; and
+(b) the corporation gaining the approval of the Minister under section 68 of the Electricity Corporations Act 2005, if required; and

-(c) the entry into of a connection agreement with Western Power by such of the controllers as Western Power requires in relation to the connection (in form and substance satisfactory to Western Power, acting reasonably), if the person with which Western Power enters into the access agreement is not the controller or is not the only controller in respect of a connection which is the subject of the access agreement.
+(c) the entry into of a connection agreement with the corporation by such of the controllers as the corporation requires in relation to the connection (in form and substance satisfactory to the corporation, acting reasonably), if the person with which the corporation enters into the access agreement is not the controller or is not the only controller in respect of a connection which is the subject of the access agreement.

 (9) If —

-(a) Western Power makes an access offer; and
+(a) a corporation makes an access offer; and

 (b) one or more of the connections to which the access offer relates is an exempt connection,